Reference

 Network endpoint.

-Endpoint is a network entry point of a node.
+Endpoint is a network entry point of a peer.
 The definition includes the protocol being used, network host and port, and, for some protocols, a resource.
 All these parts together are unambiguously represented by a URI.
 The user may set or get the entire URI or its individual parts.

 Endpoint URI